SophieDeBenedetto/blog/posts/telemetry_part_four.md

 # Instrumenting Phoenix with Telemetry Part IV: `telemetry_poller` + Erlang VM Metrics

+## Table Of Contents

+In this series, we'll be instrumenting a Phoenix app and sending metrics to StatsD with the help of Elixir and Erlang's Telemetry offerings.

+* Part I: Telemetry Under The Hood
+* Part II: Handling Telemetry Events with `TelemetryMetrics` + `TelemetryMetricsStatsd`
+* Part III: Observing Phoenix + Ecto Telemetry Events
+* Part IV: Erlang VM Measurements with `telemetry_poller`, `TelemetryMetrics` + `TelemetryMetricsStatsd`

+## Intro

 In the previous post we taught `Telemetry.Metrics` to define metrics for a number of out-of-the-box Phoenix and Ecto Telemetry events and used `TelemetryMetricsStatsd` to handle and report those events to StasD.

 In this post, we'll incorporate Erlang's `telemetry_poller` library into our Phoenix app so that we can observe and report on Erlang VM Telemetry events.